fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

-It has the application logic and displays user inputs from the view to makes changes ton the model, by using user inputs. .
+It has the application logic and makes changes to the model, by using user inputs.